-In connection with the negotiation of Mr. Schmitt's separation from the Company, the Company and Mr. Schmitt entered into (i) a separation agreement (the "Schmitt Separation and Release Agreement"), effective March 19, 2024, setting forth the terms of Mr. Schmitt's separation from the Company and (ii) an amended and restated restrictive covenants agreement originally entered into between Mr. Schmitt and the Company on May 27, 2022 (as amended and restated on March 19, 2024. the "Schmitt Restrictive Covenants Agreement").
+In connection with the negotiation of Mr. Schmitt's separation from the Company, the Company and Mr. Schmitt entered into (i) a separation agreement (the "Schmitt Separation and Release Agreement"), effective March 19, 2024, setting forth the terms of Mr. Schmitt's separation from the Company and (ii) an amended and restated restrictive covenants agreement, effective March 19, 2024 (the "A&R Schmitt Restrictive Covenants Agreement").
 The Schmitt Separation and Release Agreement provides for (i) compensation owed to Mr. Schmitt equal to \$1,981,156, which is consistent with the amounts owed under the Severance Plan and described in the table below, (ii) accelerated vesting of Mr. Schmitt's 2021 EBITDA and TSR performance share awards based on actual performance (additional detail regarding these awards was set forth in the Company's 2022 annual proxy filed with the Securities and Exchange Commission on March 28, 2022) and (iii) the continued exercisability of all of Mr. Schmitt's vested stock options until the earlier of (x) the applicable original expiration date and (y) February 9, 2029.
-The Schmitt Restrictive Covenants Agreement clarifies the definition of a competing business and adds a mutual non-disparagement provision.
+The A&R Schmitt Restrictive Covenants Agreement clarifies the definition of a competing business and adds a mutual non-disparagement provision.